top of page

 Although a critic of Shakespeare, Jonson also expressed great admiration for him.
 Jonson was England's first "poet laureate" and was noted for comedies that exposed the vices of society, such as Every Man in His Humor, Volpone, The Alchemist, and Bartholomew Fair.
 His works, neglected after the Restoration, were revived in the 18th century, and influenced later theater.

-Literary Characteristics of Ben Jonson
+Literary characteristics of Ben Jonson

 Inspired by Latin authors such as Plautus and the theory of humor, Johnson created a style of comedy that influenced generations.
 His "comedy of manners" blended realism, satire, and the concept of humor, where characters were defined by a predominant exaggerated trait, generating characteristic humor and temperaments.
 This comic style influenced playwrights until the 18th century, reaching Romanticism.